arteeguz/LvlUp/README.md

 Interactive Cards: Hover and select cards with beautiful visual effects.
 Customized Audio: Immerse yourself with engaging sound effects and background music.
 Elegant UI: User-friendly interface with intuitive navigation.

 Technologies Used
 Phaser 3: This game was built using the Phaser 3 game framework.
+HTML: Framework of website to host game.
+CSS: Stylize website.
+JavaScript: In conjunction with Phaser 3 to build game.

 Setup & Installation
 To get Artful Duel up and running on your local machine, follow these steps: